This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Pile and any other compost tumbler material require proper handling by rotating the tumbler.
 However, if this is carried out inappropriately, it can be the reason your rotary compost bin is not getting hot.

-Whereas you should ensure you regularly turn your pile to ensure circulation of oxygen, you face a risk of destroying the delicate bacterial web being forming fully.
+Whereas you should ensure you regularly turn your pile to ensure circulation of oxygen, you risk destroying the delicate bacterial web forming fully.

 The consequence is that the compost tumbler experiences dissipation besides hampering microbial activities.
 It would be best to use a compost thermometer for hot composting to avoid the risks of the rotary tumbler failing to attain maximum temps.